Al-Allama al-Hilli: Importance

-The Minhaj al-Karamah fi Ma'rifat al-Imamah of Ibn al-Mutahhar al-Hilli, which was written for, or at the request of, the Ilkhan Uljaytu, is a statement of the Imami Shi'a doctrine of the Imamate and a refutation of the Sunni doctrine of the caliphate.
-Ibn Taymiyyah later wrote a refutation on the book of Allama Hilli Minhaj as-Sunnah an-Nabawiyyah.
-In turn, some other books were written later as rejection to Minhaj al-Sunnah such as the Ikmal al-Mennah, and the Minhaj al-Shariah.
+The Minhaj al-Karamah fi Ma'rifat al-Imamah was written for, or at the request of, the Ilkhan Uljaytu.
+It is a statement of the Imami Shi'a doctrine of the Imamate and a refutation of the Sunni doctrine of the caliphate.
+Ibn Taymiyyah later wrote a refutation of the book, titled Minhaj as-Sunnah an-Nabawiyyah.
+In turn, other books were written later to reject Minhaj al-Sunnah, such as the Ikmal al-Mennah and the Minhaj al-Shariah.

 Commentary

-This book has a commentary by "Sayyed Ali Hoseini Milani" in Arabic.
-It is made up of three volumes.
+This book features a three-volume commentary by Sayyed Ali Hoseini Milani in Arabic.

 Content

-This book includes six parts.
-In the first part "Allameh Hilli Arises", there are discourses about Imamate.
-He explains his reasons for defending and believing in Imamate.
-In part three, he refers to some reasons about Imam Ali's leadership.
+The book includes six parts.
+In the first part, he explains his reasons for defending and believing in the Imamate.
+In part three, he refers to reasons supporting Imam Ali's leadership.
 In the fourth part, he mentions three proofs for Ali's Imamate.
-In the fifth part, he refers to reasons for rejecting who knows himself as Imam before Ali.
-He finally rejects the reasons mentioned in proving Abu Bakr succession.
+In the fifth part, he rejects those who claimed to be Imam before Ali.
+Finally, he rejects the reasons presented to prove Abu Bakr's succession.

 Nahj al-Haqq wa Kashf al-Sidq

-Nahj al-Haqq wa Kashf al-Sidq (نهج الحق وكشف الصدق — "Way of rightness and discovering truth") presented claims that Sunnism was at odds with the Quran and that Shiism was the correct interpretation of Islam.
+Nahj al-Haqq wa Kashf al-Sidq (نهج الحق وكشف الصدق — "Way of Rightness and Discovering Truth") presented claims that Sunnism was at odds with the Quran and that Shiism was the correct interpretation of Islam.